Tenant repair costs

 - fire damage caused by deliberately, or carelessly lit fires or neglect by the tenant or household member

-FACS Housing will also ask you to pay for the cost of replacing lost keys or removing furniture and rubbish or vehicles abandoned at the end of the tenancy.
+FACS Housing will also ask you to pay for the cost of replacing lost keys or removing furniture and rubbish or vehicles abandoned at the end of your tenancy.

 How does FACS Housing decide who to charge for damage?